onefangg/tp/docs/team/punnyhuimin.md

        AddOrder and EditOrder commands.
 This is built alongside the DeliveryDateTime capability, which only takes in dates in the form of `dd-MM-yyyy`.
      * _Justification_: This feature improves the product significantly by speeding up the users' ability to type in the date without having to look at their calendar to find the day and month that the order is to be completed.
-Just knowing which day of the week it needs to be delivered by and what time allows ReadyBakey to quickly provide the completion date for the order.
-       * Increases the speed at which the user is taking down orders.
-     * _Highlights_: This enhancement affects existing commands and required in-depth analysis of how the current datetime is implemented.
-Natural Dates Checker was to be built such that it does not override any existing datetime implementations.
-NaturalDates was built to ensure that its implementation will not affect any other existing work done by other teammates while still ensuring the code is efficient.
      * _Credits_: Used a formula from https://coderanch.com/t/385117/java/date-Monday that gets the next date based on specified NaturalDate input.
   3. Update ExitCommand [\#96](https://github.com/AY2122S2-CS2103-F09-4/tp/pull/96)